Thrombocytopenia and ITP

 There are a lot of treatment options for thrombocytopenia and ITP.
-You'll need to work with your doctor to weigh the risks and benefits of each and find a therapy that's right for you.
+You'll need to work with your doctor to weigh the pros and cons of each and find a therapy that's right for you.

 If you have ITP, your treatment depends on how severe a case you have.
 If it's mild, you may only need to get regular checks of your platelet levels.

-When you do need treatment, the goal is to get your platelet count to a level that's high enough to prevent significant amounts of bleeding.
+When you do need treatment, the goal is to get your platelet count to a level that's high enough to prevent serious bleeding in the gut or brain.

 Your doctor will likely suggest these treatments first:

 Corticosteroids.
-They are also known as glucocorticoids.
 Prednisone is the most common one used to treat ITP.
 Doctors prescribe it to try to raise your platelet count.
 You typically take it once a day in the form of a pill or tablet.